 Continuing Promise is a U.S. Southern Command training mission introduced in 2007.
 During the 2018 mission, Continuing Promise personnel will provide medical, environmental health, veterinary, and humanitarian assistance activities in select countries to strengthen partnerships and improve cooperation on many levels with partner nations, interagency organizations, and nongovernmental organizations.
 The purpose of Continuing Promise is to conduct civilian-military operations including humanitarian civil assistance, medical, dental, veterinary, and disaster response with partner nations and to show U.S. support and commitment to Central America, South America and the Caribbean.

 This past week, we sent a cadre of instructors and medical personnel to Honduras.
-In the future, we’ll also send volunteers to Guatemala and Colombia.
+In the future, we’ll also send volunteers to Guatemala.
 Over 60 Team Rubicon members will provide instruction and certification of the American Heart Association Basic Life Saver and Advanced Cardiovascular Life Support, with support from our partners at Carolinas Healthcare System, to host-nation medical professionals.
 We’ll further leverage our experiences in deploying to rapid-onset disasters by providing instruction on civilian-military cooperation during humanitarian assistance and disaster response operations and how the host-nations plug-in to the United Nations’ coordination system.
-Team Rubicon personnel will also staff a medical clinic with the U.S. military and other NGOs, to provide medical and dental care to the residents of Honduras, Guatemala, and Colombia while also training their civilian healthcare providers on the United States’ best practices and pioneering technologies.
+Team Rubicon personnel will also staff a medical clinic with the U.S. military and other NGOs, to provide medical and dental care to the residents of Honduras and Guatemala while also training their civilian healthcare providers on the United States’ best practices and pioneering technologies.

 Looking to serve internationally or domestically?
 Join the team today.